How To Calculate Shipping Costs and Choose the Right Service

 DHL eCommerce

-DHL eCommerce Solutions is a delivery service for high-volume shippers who need parcels delivered domestically or internationally.
+DHL eCommerce Solutions is best for high-volume shippers who need parcels delivered domestically or internationally.
 Shipping charges are calculated using dimensional weight, and you can get an online quote with their shipping calculator.

 How to charge for shipping

-- Free shipping – Offer your customers free shipping and wrap the cost of shipping into the price of your product or service.
+- Free shipping – Wrap the cost of shipping into the price of your product or service.

-- Threshold shipping – Offer free shipping or discounted shipping after customers reach a specified order amount, like $35.
+- Threshold shipping – Offer free shipping or discounted shipping after customers reach a specified order amount.

 - Shipment-level transit time – Help your customers save time, improve on-time delivery percentiles, and receive extremely reliable delivery estimates using our EasyPost Smartrate API.